Senipah/VBA-Better-Array/docs/methods/CopyWithin.md

 If `Target` is at or greater than the array's `Length` property, nothing will be copied.
 If `Target` is positioned after `StartIndex`, the copied sequence will be trimmed to fit the array's `Length` property.
 #### *Optional* `StartIndex` (Long)
 The index at which to start copying elements from.
 If negative, `StartIndex` will be counted from the end.
-If `StartIndex` is omitted, `CopyWithin` will copy from the base index of the array.
+If `StartIndex` is omitted, `CopyWithin` will copy from the LowerBound index of the array.
 #### *Optional* `EndIndex` (Long)
 The index at which to end copying elements from. `CopyWithin` copies up to but not including `EndIndex`.
 If negative, `EndIndex` will be counted from the end.
 If `EndIndex` is omitted, `CopyWithin` will copy until the last index (default to the array's `Length` property).